-- 9.1 We actively engage with our Local Safeguarding Partnership in relation to peer-on-peer abuse, and work closely with, for example, children's social care, the police, Walsall MASH and other relevant agencies in accordance with the Local Safeguarding Partnership's procedures, and other schools.
-The relationships that we have built with these partners are essential to ensuring that the academy is able to prevent, identify early, and appropriately handle cases of peer-on-peer abuse. - 9.2 They help Caldmore Primary Academy to - develop a good awareness and understanding of the different referral pathways that operate in our local area, as well as the preventative and support services which exist - ensure that our pupils are able to access the range of services and support they need quickly - support and help inform the academy's local community's response to peer-on-peer abuse - increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils. - 9.3 We actively refer concerns and allegations of peer-on-peer abuse where necessary to children's social care, the police and MASH and other relevant agencies in accordance with the Local Safeguarding Partnership's procedures.
+- develop a good awareness and understanding of the different referral pathways that operate in our local area, as well as the preventative and support services which exist - ensure that our pupils are able to access the range of services and support they need quickly - support and help inform the academy's local community's response to peer-on-peer abuse - increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.

+9.2 We respond to each incident individually and proportionately.
+We actively refer concerns and allegations of peer-on-peer abuse where necessary to children's social care, the police and MASH and other relevant agencies in accordance with the Local Safeguarding Partnership's procedures.
 This is particularly important because peer-on-peer abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
-It is often not appropriate for one single agency (where the alleged incident cannot appropriately be managed internally by the academy itself) to try to address the issue alone it requires effective partnership working.
+It is often not appropriate for one single agency (where the alleged incident cannot appropriately be managed internally by the academy itself) to try to address the issue alone - it requires effective partnership working.

-9. Responses to concerns or allegations of peer on peer abuse:
+10. Responses to concerns or allegations of peer-on-peer abuse:

-10.1 All concerns and allegations of peer-on-peer abuse are handled sensitively, appropriately and promptly.
-The way in which they are responded to can have a significant impact on our academy environment.
+10.1 All concerns and allegations of peer-on-peer abuse are handled sensitively, appropriately, proportionately and promptly using professional judgement and listening to the wishes of the pupils involved and their parents.